Proofreading is simple.

 Appeal to people who already want and understand the value of your product or service — the right prospects.
 Don’t try to win over people who are not interested in what you do — the wrong prospects.

-This proofreading trick is a clear example of why the activity of proofreading is unlike just reading.
+One reason I love this proofreading trick is that it’s a clear example of why the activity of proofreading is unlike just reading.

 Now, take off your writer beret and put on your proofreader fedora, so you can view your writing like someone who has never seen it before.